Callback

 In most optimization problems, we build the model, set the parameters, and then call the optimizer to solve the problem.
 However, in some cases, we may want to monitor the optimization process and intervene in the optimization process.
 For example, we may want to stop the optimization process when a certain condition is met, or we may want to record the intermediate results of the optimization process.
 In these cases, we can use the callback function.
 The callback function is a user-defined function that is called by the optimizer at specific points during the optimization process.
 Callback is especially useful for mixed-integer programming problems, where we can control the branch and bound process in callback functions.

 Callback is not supported for all optimizers.
-Currently, we only support callback for Gurobi and COPT optimizer.
+Currently, we only support callback for Gurobi, COPT, and Xpress optimizer.
 Because callback is tightly coupled with the optimizer, we choose not to implement a strictly unified API for callback.
-Instead, we try to unify the common parts of the callback API of Gurobi and COPT and aims to provide all callback features included in vendored Python bindings of Gurobi and COPT.
+Instead, we try to unify the common parts of the callback API and aim to provide all callback features included in the vendored Python bindings.

 In PyOptInterface, the callback function is simply a Python function that takes two arguments: